noahehall/theBookOfNoah/databases/_arrangodb.md

 			- enables faster indexing and can lead to reduced memory usage in case the indexed attribute does occur only in some, but not all documents of the collection.

+## best practices: joins
+	- if you intend to use joins it may be clever to use non-sparsity and maybe even uniqueness for that attribute,

 # architecture